BaseMax/SoftwareMarketGoAPI/README.md

 SoftwareMarketGoAPI is a RESTful API built with Golang that provides endpoints to manage software products in a marketplace.
 It allows users to perform operations such as creating, retrieving, updating, and deleting software products.

+## Features

+- User authentication and authorization using JSON Web Tokens (JWT)
+- CRUD operations for blog posts
+- Error handling and response formatting
+- Input validation and data sanitization
+- Logging and request/response middleware
+- Database integration using MYSQL gorm orm

 ## Installation

-Make sure you have Go installed.
-You can download it from the official website: https://golang.org/dl/
+Make sure you have Go installed on your system.
+You can download and install it from the official Go website: https://golang.org

 Clone the repository: